Vandennn/RobloxMassClothingDownloader/README.md

 Script to auto download an entire groups clothing (Shirts and Pants)

 # Setup
-To set this up run "pip -r requirements.txt"
+To set this up run "pip -r requirements.txt" and create a folder in the same folder where main.py is stored named "output".

-Once you install all of the requirements, Selenium, atleast for me seems to be buggy if I keep the main.py file inside of a subfolder, so if you plan to keep it in a subfolder then make sure to drag and drop the chromedriver.exe file into the same folder.
-If you don't, i.e. simply keeping the main.py in the downloads folder for example then just install the requirements.

 # Configuration
-For configuration, just replace the URL variable with the groups ***SEE ALL*** page.
-Not just their group link.
-When you look at a groups store there should be a button called **See All ->**.

-Once you are on the See All page copy the link which should look something like this: __https://www.roblox.com/catalog?Category=1&CreatorName=GROUPNAME&CreatorType=Group__

-After you have set your link run the script and it will download all of the clothes.
+For configuration, copy the name of the group you want to steal the clothing from and paste it into the groupName variable.
 # Features
-Auto-download multiple roblox shirts and pants at a time
+- Auto-download multiple roblox shirts and pants at a time

-Saved clothing template will have shirt name set as it automatically (no need to name while uploading)
+- Saved clothing template will have shirt name set as it automatically (no need to name while uploading)

-Very quick for downloading (if you aren't rate-limited)
+- Very quick for downloading (if you aren't rate-limited)

+# Possible Issues
+Possible issues when using this script will be rate-limits, group and clothing names, and UGC hats.
+- For rate-limits simply wait a minute or two to re-run the script.
+Rate-limits will not occur with large amounts of clothing being downloaded, only when you re-run the script multiple times in a short period of time.
+- For group names if you are having issues with it and it's giving you errors, just copy it from the group URL and manually paste it into the scanner function.
+- For shirt names make an issue post and I will see why there is an issue with it and update the code.
+- For UGC hats I have yet to look at them but I will be updating this when I get the time (I am lazy).
-# Credit
+# To-Do
-While most of this script was mainly created by me, I did not create the section of code that grabs the jpg clothing image.
-That section was written by jedpep on his own roblox clothing downloader: __https://github.com/jedpep/Roblox-Mass-Clothing-Stealer__
+- [ ] Auto-Upload downloaded clothing
+- [ ] Add auto rate-limit checker and re-executer for the script.
+- [ ] Make downloads faster
+- [ ] Watermark remover
+- [ ] UGC hat downloader
+- [ ] UGC hat filter